spdx/spdx-3-model/model/Lite/Lite.md

 For a /Software/Package to be conformant with this profile, the following has to hold:

+1. The mincount for /Core/Element/spdxId is 1
 1. The mincount for /Core/Element/name is 1
+1. The mincount for /Core/Element/creationInfo is 1
+1. The mincount for /Core/Artifact/suppliedBy is 1
 1. The mincount for /Software/Package/packageVersion is 1
-1. The mincount for /Software/Package/packageUrl is 1
 1. The mincount for /Software/SoftwareArtifact/copyrightText is 1

-For a /Software/Sbom to be conformant with this profile, the following has to hold:

 1. for every `/Software/Package` there MUST exist exactly one `/Core/Relationship` of type `concludedLicense` having that element as its `from` property